amalter/claude-chatbot-plugin/README.md

 ## Overview

 This is a **proof-of-concept WordPress plugin** that integrates with the [Claude API](https://www.anthropic.com/claude) to create a simple, content-aware chatbot interface.
-The plugin is designed to demonstrate how AI-driven chat interactions can be embedded into WordPress sites using shortcodes and AJAX.

 The chatbot attempts to provide contextually aware responses by leveraging the site's content and Anthropic's Claude API.
 It was built to explore: